kazurayam/materialstore-examples/docs/index.md

 Without the metadata, screenshots are not reusable for any other purposes.
 The screenshots become bulky garbage as soon as created.

-#### (2) I had to repeat developing code to create Directories to store files
+#### (2) I had to repeat writing code to create directories to store files

-The Selenium library supports taking a screenshot in a temporary file.
+The Selenium library supports taking a screenshot into a temporary file.
 But Selenium does not support organizing the created files.
 I had to create a directory structure to store the PNG files in the test scripts repeatedly.